 We firstly adopt the VGG-19 net~\cite{simonyan2014very} as the backbone network, which is pre-trained on the ImageNet dataset~\cite{russakovsky2015imagenet}.
-The image is first analysed by a convolutional network initialized by the first 15 layers of the VGG-19~ net\cite{simonyan2014very} and fine-tuned for the region proposal task to generate a set of feature maps that is input to our proposed PPN.
-We use a partial VGG-19 network and add other two trainable convolutional networks after the VGG-19 network, which aim to extract useful features and generate feature maps $F$ for the subsequent proposal generation tasks.
-To generate the region proposals, we establish a multi-stage class-specific proposal generation network.
+The input image is first analysed by a convolutional network initialized by the first 15 layers of the VGG-19~ net\cite{simonyan2014very} and fine-tuned for the region proposal task to generate a set of feature maps as the input to our proposed PPN.
+We use a partial VGG-19 network and add another two trainable convolutional networks after the VGG-19 network, aiming to extract discriminative features and generate feature maps $F$ for the subsequent proposal generation tasks.
+To produce the region proposals, we construct a multi-stage class-specific proposal generation network.
 In each stage, we create a new network including an intermediate 3*3 convolutional layer sliding on feature maps $F$, followed by two sibling 1*1 convolutional layers for classification and the bounding box regression respectively.
 For each sliding window in the 3*3 convolutional layer, we simultaneously predict multiple region proposals (called root boxes) in the original image.
 In our method, the multiple scales and aspect ratios of the root boxes are different for individual objects, dependent on the object size in the image.
-The classification layer provides confidence scores of the root boxes, which can be used to mine and add negative root boxes into a mini-batch of the next stage.
-Each mini-batch contains many positive and negative example root boxes from a single image.
+The classification layer provides the confidence scores of the root boxes, as used to mine and add negative root boxes to a mini-batch of the next stage.
+Each mini-batch contains several positive and negative example root boxes from the image.
 Initially, all the positive root boxes in the image are selected and the negative root boxes are randomly sampled.
 In each stage, hard negative root boxes are used to replace the previous negative root boxes in the mini-batch.
-Here, we define $\mathcal{D}_{pos}^{z}\subset \mathcal{D}^{z}$ and $\mathcal{D}_{neg}^{z}\subset \mathcal{D}^{z}$ consisting of all the positive and negative root boxes respectively in a mini-batch at stage $z$. $\mathcal{D}^{z}$ is a universal set containing all the positive, negative and unlabeled root boxes in the image.
+Here, we define $\mathcal{D}_{pos}^{z}\subset \mathcal{D}^{z}$ and $\mathcal{D}_{neg}^{z}\subset \mathcal{D}^{z}$, consisting of all the positive and negative root boxes respectively in a mini-batch at stage $z$. $\mathcal{D}^{z}$ is a universal set containing all the positive, negative and unlabelled root boxes in the image.

-With these definitions, we infer a multi-task loss function for an image at stage $z$ as follows:
+With the above definitions, we infer a multi-task loss function for the image at stage $z$ as follows: